diegoandgonzalez/metronome-now/README.md

 - Toggle accent, normal and mute sounds for each beat independently
 - Set the metronome to stop after a determined amount of seconds
 - Dark/light mode
+- i18n

 ## Coming Soon
-- i18n
+- Tap to get BPM
 - Set the metronome to stop after a determined amount of measures
 - Increase or decrease your BPM after a determined amount of measures (with countdown option)
-- Tap to get BPM
 - Save settings in templates for faster use
 - Deployed site with a live link
 - PWA
+- More languages supported

 ## How to run locally